mryeshwanth/voice-figma-plugin/readme.md

 📃 License
 MIT

-# Security Policy
+Security Policy

-## Data Privacy

-This plugin **does not collect, store, or transmit any user data, voice recordings, or personal information** to any external service.
+Data Privacy: This plugin **does not collect, store, or transmit any user data, voice recordings, or personal information** to any external service.
 All speech recognition is done **locally in your browser** using the native Web Speech API.

-## Network Access

-The plugin connects only to the developer’s hosted instance for sending transcribed text.
+Network Access: The plugin connects only to the developer’s hosted instance for sending transcribed text.
 It does **not transmit any data derived from the Figma API** or access external APIs beyond that.

-## Reporting a Vulnerability

-If you discover a security issue or privacy concern, please open an issue on the GitHub repository or email the maintainer directly.
+Reporting a Vulnerability: If you discover a security issue or privacy concern, please open an issue on the GitHub repository or email the maintainer directly.